-The LANDac fellows from the Professional Learning Programme share their experiences in the blog series.
+The LANDac fellows from the Professional Learning Network share their experiences in the blog series.

 Fridah Githuku, Executive Director GROOTS Kenya and a Fellow, Netherlands Land Academy